FROM CONFLICT TO PEACE: DEVELOPMENT THROUGH PEOPLE

 • to promote equity in access to education

 • to improve the quality of education

 Windle has a long term commitment to the communities we serve.
 We accompany refugees as they rebuild their lives and equip themselves to establish a peaceful future for their countries.

 Windle International as a whole has provided educational support and scholarships to refugees from countries such as Burundi, Somalia, Uganda, Rwanda, Kenya, Tanzania, Congo, South Sudan, Sudan, Ethiopia, Eritrea, Somaliland.
-Windle International is comprised of offices and national Windle Trusts in the following countries:
+Windle International is comprised of offices and national Windles in the following countries:

 Windle Intl Uganda works throughout the refugee settlements in Uganda and is the main implementing partner for UNHCR.
 WIU also supports IDPs and conflict-affected communities in Northern Uganda